pgroonga/pgroonga.github.io/how-to/laravel.md

 }
 ```

 ### Database Seeder

-Now you need to tell the database seeder class to use the factory we’ve created.
+Now you need to tell the database seeder class to use the factory we've created.
 We will modify the seeder to create 200,000 dummy blog posts:

 Before:

 ```php
 <?php